nfb04/fluxer-soundboard/README.md

 ## Disclaimer
 This is an early version.
 It works fairly stable for me but Fluxer / fluxerjs is updating frequently and things could break at any time.
-I dont know how active I will maintain the bot, but feel free to use it as a base for your own implementation.
+This project is provided as-is.
+I may update it occasionally, but I do not guarantee support or active maintenance.
 Hopefully we get a native soundboard from Fluxer at some point!

 ## AI Disclaimer
 This bot was mostly vibe-coded in Cursor.
 I dont know JS very well and there will surely be better implementations.
 Nobody is forcing you to use it :)